lovnishverma/.github/ISSUE_TEMPLATE/feature_request.md

   - type: textarea
     id: alternatives
     attributes:
-      label: 🔄 Alternatives Considered
+      label: "🔄 Alternatives Considered"
-      description: Describe alternatives you've considered
+      description: "Describe alternatives you've considered"
       placeholder: "I also considered..."

   - type: dropdown
     id: priority
     attributes:
-      label: 📈 Priority
+      label: "📈 Priority"
-      description: How important is this feature to you?
+      description: "How important is this feature to you?"
       options:
         - Low - Nice to have
         - Medium - Would improve my workflow